 The mining method proposed for the Lynn Lake project is the conventional open-pit mining method integrating drill, blast, truck and shovel operations.

-The processing flowsheet conceived for the project includes gravity concentration with an intense 48h cyanide leach, pre-aeration with lead nitrate addition, a six-stage carbon-in-pulp (CIP) adsorption process, and gold elution and electro-winning stages.
+The crushed material will pass through SAG and ball mills before entering an intense 48h cyanide leach.
+It will then pass through pre-aeration with lead nitrate addition, a six-stage carbon-in-pulp (CIP) adsorption process, and gold elution and electro-winning stages.

 Infrastructure at Lynn Lake Gold project

-Access to the Maclellan property is through an existing 9km-long, weather-resistant gravel road connecting Lynn Lake, whereas access to the Farley Lake property is via the Highway 391 and a 17km weather-resistant road.
+Access to the MacLellan property is through a new 2.5km-long, all-weather gravel road connecting the plant site to PR 391, whereas access to the Gordon mine property is via the Highway 391 and a 15km all-weather gravel road.

-Other major infrastructure for the project will include a tailings storage facility (TSF), a covered ore storage facility, a truck shop, a warehouse, an explosives storage facility, a sewage treatment plant, an office complex, a fuel storage facility, an emergency / back-up power generator, a radio communication tower, a maintenance store, and two cofferdams at the Farley Lake site.
+Other major infrastructure for the project will include a tailings storage facility (TSF), a covered ore storage facility, a truck shop, a warehouse, an explosives storage facility, a sewage treatment plant, an office complex, a fuel storage facility, an emergency / back-up power generator, a radio communication tower, a maintenance store and two cofferdams at the Gordon mine site.